How to Block Websites on Mac (2026)

 Method 3: Set Up DNS Filtering

 Every time you visit a website, your Mac asks a DNS server (like a phone book for the internet) to translate the address into a number your computer can understand.
 By switching to a DNS server that refuses to translate certain websites, those sites simply stop working — on every browser, every app, without installing anything.
+This approach is sometimes called a web filter, since it filters traffic before it ever reaches your browser.

 Services like OpenDNS, CleanBrowsing, or NextDNS let you block entire categories of websites (adult content, gambling, social media) from a simple online dashboard.